Nazgul07/CSS.NET/README.md

 # CSS.NET
-A library for applying CSS styles to Windows Desktop applications (Winforms, WPF)
+A library for applying CSS-like styles to Windows Desktop applications (Winforms, WPF)

 Style your Windows Desktop applications using CSS.